YagoLopez/vrview-react/README.md

 ```

 - To create a virtual tour with several scenes you can define an array of scenes.
 To navigate from one
-scene to another define a hotspot and a relation with other scene using "idNewScene" as external key like in a
+scene to another define a hotspot and a relation with other scene using "idNewScene" as external key (like in a
-relational database.
+relational database).
 In this demo it has been used the Repository Pattern and a `SceneCollection` Class that loads
 and manages the scenes from a `scenes.json` file but this data could be loaded from an external API.

 ```javascript